-After the short preamble, we changed roles: thenceforth I was the instructor, by RAF convention addressed as 'Sir', and he was the student, to be addressed by his surname.
+After the short preamble, we changed roles: thenceforth I was the instructor, by RAF convention addressed as 'Sir', and he was the student, to be addressed by the usual pseudonym for students: Bloggs.
 It was understood that if and when the examiner referred to me as 'Tony', he was reverting to his true role as captain of the aircraft.
-I then gave him a pre-flight briefing of what we were going to do during the sortie and then we went staight out to the flight line.
+I then gave Bloggs a pre-flight briefing of what we were going to do during the sortie and then we went straight out to the line.
 My 'student' carried out all the pre-flight checks correctly and in due course he took off and flew me towards Coningsby.

 A problem faced me as soon as we arrived overhead Coningsby.
 I took control and flew once round the airfield perimeter at 2,000 feet, 'pattering' my observations to my student and at the same time looking for key points on the ground that I could use in my forced landing demonstration.
 Patter and pattering were (and probably still are) the words used by generations of flying instructors to describe their verbal teaching in the air.
 One of my many dictionaries defines the verb patter as 'to speak or chatter glibly and rapidly'.
 It derives from the Latin paternoster, because of the rapid, glib style in which prayers such as 'Our Father' are often recited.
 Another dictionary helpfully pointed out that 'patter' in Danish means something quite different: "Hun har store patter!" is Danish for "She has large boobs!"
 (If you type those Danish words into a Google search box you will, if you are lucky, see several pleasing photographic examples.)